barebox/barebox/Documentation/user/devicetree.rst

 While the live tree can be patched by board code, barebox does not detect any changes to the live tree.
-To let the overlays have any effect, board code must make sure the live tree is patched before the devices are instanciated from it.
+To let the overlays have any effect, board code must make sure the live tree is patched before the devices are instantiated from it.

 The ``CONFIG_OF_OVERLAY_LIVE`` option will need to be enabled to generate